meleakewubbie/lab2/README.md

-Meleake's Lab 2: Geo-tagged tweet collection and visualization
+Geo-tagged tweet collection and visualization

 Elon Musk recently purchased Twitter.
 With the big news, I decided to do use a keyword search of "Elon" to analyze tweet text, location, and time.
 I collected Geo-tagged Twitter data using an API-based crawler and visualized them using QGIS and WordArt.com.
 I did one Elon search at 3pm on 4/25/22 and another one at 4pm on the same day.
 I chose these two time periods to compare tweets closer to the common work day and tweets further from the common work day.
 I consider 9am-5pm as the common work day for Americans.
 I did both analysis on the same region, the lower 48 states in the United States.